Our Blog | The Intern Group | Internship Tips & Advice

 Written by Admin | Jan 11, 2019 12:00:00 AM

 As an intern, it’s important to practice clear and professional communication in the workplace.
 Regardless of your industry or academic background, it’s highly likely that you’ll need to write emails during your internship.
-Whether you’re responding to a colleague, updating your supervisor, or reaching out to a client, it’s important to avoid some of the most common email mistakes.
+Whether you’re responding to a colleague, updating your supervisor, or reaching out to a client, it’s important to avoid some of the most common email mistakes and adhere to general email etiquette.

 Before you sit down to write out your next message, make sure you also have time to do a quick review before sending it.
-A final review will only take a few minutes, and can help to ensure your messages are clear, correct and professional.
+A final check will only take a few minutes and can help to ensure your messages are clear, correct, and professional.

 Here are 7 common email mistakes to look out for during your internship: